E7 and W7 Series Shinkansen: Design

-Manufacture of the E7 and W7 series sets was shared between Hitachi in Kudamatsu, Yamaguchi and Kawasaki Heavy Industries in Kobe; additionally the E7 in J-TREC in Yokohama, and W7 in Kinki Sharyo in Osaka.
+Manufacturing of the E7 and W7 series sets was shared between Hitachi in Kudamatsu, Yamaguchi and Kawasaki Heavy Industries in Kobe; additionally the E7 in J-TREC in Yokohama, and W7 in Kinki Sharyo in Osaka.

-The trains have a maximum design speed of 275 km/h, but operate at a maximum speed of 260 km/h on the Hokuriku Shinkansen, limited to 240 km/h on the Jōetsu Shinkansen tracks between Omiya and Takasaki, and to 110 km/h on the Tohoku Shinkansen tracks between Tokyo and Omiya.
+The trains have a maximum design speed of 275 km/h, achieving it between Omiya and Takasaki, and operate at a maximum speed of 260 km/h on the rest of the Hokuriku Shinkansen, and at 110 km/h on the Tohoku Shinkansen tracks between Tokyo and Omiya.
 Increased power output enables the trains to maintain speeds of at least 210 km/h on the steep gradients of the Hokuriku Shinkansen.

 Car 12 (Gran Class) is equipped with full active suspension, and the other cars are equipped with semi-active suspension.